-Mapping in OPA 570 Applies Artificially Low Densities to the Fairbank Major Transit Station Area (Site and Area Specific Policy 675)
+Mapping in OPA 570 Applies Artificially Low Densities to the Fairbank Protected Major Transit Station Area (Site and Area Specific Policy 675)

-The Lindvest lands are located north of Eglinton avenue, on the west side of Dufferin Street, in the proximity of the Fairbank LRT station - which is at the corner of Eglinton and Dufferin.
-The site is in the Fairbank Protected Major Transit Station Areas.
-The Eglinton & Dufferin intersection is the focus of the Fairbank Site and Area Specific Policy area 675.
+The Subject Lands are located on Eglinton Avenue West, just west of Dufferin Street and in close proximity to the Fairbank LRT Station - which is located at the corner of Eglinton Avenue West and Dufferin.
+The Subject Lands are in the Fairbank Protected Major Transit Station Area.
+The Eglinton & Dufferin intersection is the focus of the Fairbank Station Site and Area Specific Policy 675.